Artist Case Study

 Todd Hido creates photographs at blue hour of urban locations to create an eerie atmosphere.
 These photographs could be described as uncanny in their approach to an urban landscape.
 ‘Liminal spaces’ are transition zones or the space ‘in-between’ of two points associated with uncertainty and discomfort.
 The phrase liminal space refers to the physical, physiological, and psychological transition zones which has become associated with uncomfortably empty photographs of urban locations.
 Todd Hido’s photographs embodies these feelings of the space between and the loneliness that comes with it.

 Todd Hido creates photographs that are “eerie, mysterious, somewhat disconcerting”1 as “they feel as though they have been directly pulled from the recesses of your own memory2“.
-He takes these images during “long, solitary drives”3.
-This uncomfortable atmosphere is created in a number of ways such as the lighting and isolating subjects.
-In terms of lighting, this photograph was taken outside in the winter during blue hour to create a natural appearance with a blue hue making it seem cold and distant, conveying “loneliness”4 and “isolation”5.
-This is contrasted with the light emitting from inside the building which is diffused by fog making the light soft and warm in contrast.
-This makes it seem like the viewer is missing out or left alone outside creating the feeling of “abandonment”6.
-The use of fog also gives this image a greater sense of depth.
+By seeming like something out of a memory they create a personal connection and therefore seem more real and immersive.
+He takes these photographs during “long, solitary drives3“, meaning the feelings of loneliness are authentic which becomes clear in the frame.
+This uncomfortable atmosphere is created in a number of ways such as the lighting and isolating subjects: buildings are shown standing alone, single windows are lit and no people are shown in frame making the photographer the only person around.
+In terms of lighting this photograph was taken outside in the winter during blue hour to create a natural appearance with a blue hue making it seem cold and distant, conveying “loneliness4” and “isolation5“.
+This cold tone is contrasted with the light emitting from inside the building which is diffused by fog making the light soft and warm in contrast.
+This makes it seem like the viewer is missing out like a by-stander creating feelings of “abandonment6“.
+The use of fog also gives this image a greater sense of depth and the uneasy atmosphere.
 The house at the front is in focus while everything further back is much more difficult to make out or see.
-This draws the attention to the centre of the frame as anything behind is difficult to see.
-There isn’t much contrast across the image.
-The whites are blue and the darks are quite light.
-The brightest part is the windows which make the viewer peer into it like they’re observing strangers from a distance from behind a surface again linking to ideas of isolation.
-The lack of people in the frame helps to create the sense of a liminal space but also makes the building “an empty shell”7.
-As the house is a shell it means that the viewer can relate by applying their “own memories8” and “create a narrative9“.
-Alternatively the use of an upkept house shows evidence of people being there recently and lights on implies people present at the time but being unable to spot the people creates this isolated and uneasy atmosphere, he created “despair”10 in an “otherwise ordinary scene11“.
+This draws the attention to the centre of the frame.
+There isn’t much contrast across the image with the whites that are blue and the darks being affected by the fog.
+The lack of people in the frame helps to creates a liminal space but also makes the building “an empty shell7“.
+This means that the viewer can relate by applying their “own memories8” and “create a narrative9” that resonates with themselves.
+Alternatively the use of an upkept house shows evidence of people being there recently and lights on implies people present at the time but being unable to spot the people creates this isolated and uneasy atmosphere.
+He has created “despair”10 in an “otherwise ordinary scene11“.

 Hiroshi Sugimoto